 Errors and validation

-Wherever possible, use inline errors to notify users that something has gone wrong.
+Wherever possible, use inline errors to notify users where there is an issue with their input.
 Inline errors help should be short and help users quickly identify and understand what they need to fix and why.

 For more information about how to provide errors and validation, see the forms design guidelines.